A LITTLE ABOUT US

 We source from local suppliers so that we can offer fresh, local and seasonal produce and also keep our environmental footprints to a minimum.
 Our Local butcher Paul from PK Meats in street supplies our beef, pork, lamb and poultry and it all comes from local farms.
-In fact as you drive towards the pub from Shepton Mallet you can see the free range pigs grazing in a field on the left.
-When we say local we mean it!!

 The Junction was opened on 3rd Feb 1862 and finally closed to passengers on 7th March 1966, although goods trains had stopped in 1965.

 It must have been a sight to see.
 Located at the heart of the S&D operations, it generated much freight.
 Goods facilities at the station included a stone goods shed, a seven ton crane, a loading dock and cattle pens.
 A major complex of sidings was sited north west of the station and a further siding linked to the Somerset and Evercreech Junction Brick and Tile Works.

 After the station had closed in 1966 the pub became known as the silent whistle, which was then purchase by a local family in the early 70’s and completely refurbished in the more modern style of the time which was then renamed around 1974 to become The Natterjack Inn as we know it today.

 Adrian & Kate purchased the pub in 2007 and set about renovating and improving the main building throughout, they then added the cider house in 2012 with 5 rooms, then in 2016 they added the siding cottage and Midford and Shillingstone rooms we added.
 Kate named all the rooms in the sidings after railways stations on the old S&D line.